Last Update 10th May, 2017.

 What is keyword research?
-It's how you increase your blog’s visibility through organic search engine traffic?
+It's how you increase your blog's visibility through organic search engine traffic.

 Welcome to the quick and easy on how to keyword research where I'm going to share with you my top technique for finding the best keywords for your website.

 Don't be fooled by the technical jargon.
 Keyword research is actually really simple and easy with the right keyword research tools and techniques.